 A Typical Day on Safari

-Sitting on the edge of your seat, binoculars heavy around your neck, camera in hand you watch breathlessly as a perfectly camouflaged leopard creeps slowly through the tall grasses toward a nervous herd of impala.
-Your heart races as you bear witness to this incredible wildlife encounter.
-The thrill of the sighting and whatever the outcome is replayed as you sit around the fire that evening, with a drink in hand at the end of another magical day on safari.
+Sitting on the edge of your seat, binoculars heavy around your neck, camera in hand, you watch breathlessly as a perfectly camouflaged leopard creeps through the tall grass toward a nervous herd of impala.
+Your heart races as you witness this incredible wildlife encounter.
+The thrill of the sighting is relived as you sit around the fire that evening, with a drink in hand, at the end of another magical day on safari.

-This post aims to shed some light on what typical day on safari at a lodge or luxury tented camp in Africa.
-While there may be some slight differences depending on seasonality or the location of your lodge, there is a general outline of a typical day on safari.
-While there is no set schedule, there is a delicate balance of exciting game drives and restful downtime that makes for the perfect vacation.
+This post aims to shed some light on a typical day on safari at a lodge or luxury tented camp in Africa.
+While there is no set schedule and there may be some differences depending on seasonality or the location of your lodge, there is a typical rhythm to a day on safari.
+Our local partners and favorite lodges provide a balance of exciting game drives and restful downtime that makes for the perfect vacation.

 This is your wake up call: 5:30-5:45 AM

-Tailored to fit the time of year and when the sun rises, you will be woken up with a gentle knock on the door of your tent or suite.
+On a schedule tailored to the time of year and the timing of sunrise, you will be woken with a gentle knock on the door of your tent or suite.
 Left just outside is a tray of tea, coffee, or juice, with a few cookies or early morning snacks to get you ready for the morning ahead (preferences are always taken the night before).

 Out on Safari: Morning Game Drive 6:00 am to 9:00 AM (ish)

 With a faint glow on the horizon, you head out into the park or reserve to see what the morning will bring.
-These magical morning hours are often when many creatures are most active, whether it be after an active night of hunting those stirring for the day ahead, making their way to waterholes, or fresh grazing.
-The glow of morning light produces some of the best photographs, snapped as you listen to a chorus of bird song swell, and the sun comes up over Africa.
+These magical morning hours are when many creatures are most active, whether they’re headed home after an active night of hunting or just stirring for the day ahead, making their way to waterholes or off in search of fresh grazing.
+The soft morning light produces some of the best photographs, snapped as you listen to a chorus of birdsong and watch the sun come up over Africa.

-Depending on the location you will stop for refreshments; tea, coffee, and snacks are set up and you have a chance to stretch your legs and enjoy being out in nature.
+Depending on the location, you will stop for refreshments along the way: tea, coffee, and snacks are set up and you have a chance to stretch your legs and enjoy being out in nature.

 Breakfast: 9:30 – 11:00 am (ish)

-Depending on what the morning has delivered, you head back to your lodge as the sun moves overhead and lots of creatures retreat to a shady spot to settle in for a rest in the heat of the day.
-Breakfast or brunch are laid out, generally with exceptional choice and you can freshen up before sitting down to eat.
+Head back to your lodge as the sun moves overhead and most creatures retreat to a shady spot to rest during the heat of the day.
+A sumptuous breakfast or brunch is laid out, and you have time to freshen up before sitting down to eat.

 Relax and enjoy the lodge: 11:00 am – 3:00 pm

-Indulge in a spa treatment, or use the gym facilities (both lodge dependent) head out for a guided nature walk with an expert guide and learn about the smaller elements of the ecosystem, browse through the well-appointed shop, make use of the many viewing decks and main areas, or take a nap after an early morning.
+Indulge in a spa treatment or use the gym facilities (both lodge dependent), head out for a guided nature walk with an expert guide to learn about the smaller elements of the ecosystem, browse through the well-appointed shop, make use of the viewing decks and main areas, or take a nap after an early morning.

-Enjoying your lodge amenities is a huge part of the safari experience.
-The unique location of many safari lodges means that the wildlife is often directly in front of, around, and even in camp, so keep your eyes peeled as you relax.
+Enjoying your lodge’s amenities is a huge part of the safari experience.
+The unique location of many safari lodges means that the wildlife is often directly in front of, around, and even in camp, so keep your eyes peeled as you relax!

-What happened to lunch you ask?
-Many safari lodges are forgoing a formal lunch and replacing it with a high tea- with just as much food of course.
-You will never go hungry on safari and if you wanted something earlier, your lodge is happy to oblige, but the timing of a high tea often works seamlessly with game drives, and a later dinner.
+What happened to lunch, you ask?
+Many safari lodges are forgoing a formal lunch and replacing it with a high tea – with just as much food, of course.
+You will never go hungry on safari, and if you get peckish a bit earlier, your lodge is happy to oblige, but the timing of a high tea often fits seamlessly between game drives and a later dinner.